MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/information-protection/configure-policy-classification.md

 Match this information type when the content includes the following:

-- A valid credit card number, in a formatted or unformatted pattern, that  passes the luhn test.
-This information types detects cards from all major brands worldwide, including Visa, MasterCard, Discover Card, American Express, and Diners.
+- A valid credit card number, in a formatted or unformatted pattern, that  passes the [luhn check](https://wikipedia.org/wiki/Luhn_algorithm).
+This information type detects cards from all major brands worldwide, including Visa, MasterCard, Discover Card, American Express, and Diners.

 **Formatted**: